arh-eu/gds-java-sdk/README.md

 The parameters (and overloads) for these messages are the same as specified on the async client.

-The returning types inherit from the same class, the `GDSMessage` (found in the `hu.arh.gds.message.clienttypes` package).
+The returning types inherit from the same class, the `GDSMessage` (found in the `hu.arheu.gds.message.clienttypes` package).

 This class has two methods:
  - `MessageHeaderBase getHeader();` which returns the header from the message,